-- the full governing body meeting (Step 4); - the formal consultation meeting with union and professional association representatives (Step 6) - please note that there are often pre-arranged dates already scheduled for this meeting; dismissal hearings (Step 11); appeal hearings (Step 14).
-You will also need to agree these dates with your adviser from Education Personnel Services to ensure availability for these key dates.
-Committee constitution For potential dismissal and appeal hearings (Steps 11 and 14) you will need to ensure that your governing body has: properly constituted a dismissal committee; properly constituted an appeal committee; identified for each committee three governors (with an additional governor in reserve) and a clerk.
+- properly constituted an appeal committee; identified for each committee three governors (with an additional governor in reserve) and a clerk.
 Where the school is following a staff reductions process, it is appropriate to: review membership of these committees; identify potential hearing dates during the full governing body meeting which takes place at Step 4.
-Delegation to Headteacher The governing body may delegate to authority to dismiss staff to you as headteacher.
+Delegation to The governing body may delegate to authority to dismiss staff to you as Headteacher headteacher.
 It is likely that you will be closely involved in a full redundancy or restructuring process and in that situation, even if you have delegated authority to dismiss, it would be more appropriate for a governors committee to deal with any dismissal and appeal.
 However the process for ending a fixed term or temporary contract is most easily achieved where you as headteacher have been given delegated authority to dismiss.
 Where this authority has not already been delegated, you are advised to seek such authority from the governing body.
-Recognising individual situations and continuous This guide has been written to cover the majority of straightforward cases.
-Please contact Education Personnel Services for further advice, particularly in the following example scenarios: service issues that require further advice • The employee has more than one position within the school, and/or in another school or elsewhere within Hampshire County Council, and/or the employee has had a succession of local government employers prior to working for the school and/or Hampshire County Council.
-This is unlikely to result in an adjustment to the process but will have implications for continuous service dates and the calculation of any benefits due. • The status of the school has changed during the employee's employment (for example, the school changed from a community school to a voluntary aided, foundation, trust or academy school).
-Care must be taken to use appropriate continuous service dates and to use the correct procedure: for example, academy staff may have TUPE-transferred across on an old redundancy procedure which precedes the one on which this policy and guide are based.

-- The employee is on (or due to go on) maternity leave. - The employee is absent due to sickness. - The employee has a disability. - A casual worker has been working a regular pattern of hours and/or weeks without a break and therefore may have accrued employment rights.
+Recognising This guide has been written to cover the majority of straightforward individual situations cases.
+Please contact Zurich Employee Support for further advice, and continuous particularly in the following example scenarios: service issues that The employee has more than one position within the school, require further advice and/or in another school or elsewhere within Hampshire County Council, and/or the employee has had a succession of local government employers prior to working for the school and/or Hampshire County Council.
+This is unlikely to result in an adjustment to the process but will have implications for continuous service dates and the calculation of any benefits due.
+The status of the school has changed during the employee's employment (for example, the school changed from a community school to a voluntary aided, foundation, trust or academy school).
+Care must be taken to use appropriate continuous service dates and to use the correct procedure: for example, academy staff may have TUPE-transferred across on an old redundancy procedure which precedes the one on which this policy and guide are based. • The employee is on (or due to go on) maternity leave. - The employee is absent due to sickness. - The employee has a disability. - A casual worker has been working a regular pattern of hours and/or weeks without a break and therefore may have accrued employment rights.